PureStorage-OpenConnect/pure-fb-openmetrics-exporter/README.md

 * Pure FlashBlade REST APIs are not designed for efficiently reporting on full clients and objects quota KPIs, therefrore it is suggested to scrape the "array" metrics preferably and use the "clients" and "usage" metrics individually and with a lower frequency than the other..
 In any case, as a general rule, it is advisable to do not lower the scraping interval down to less than 30 sec.
 In case you experience timeout issues, you may want to increase the internal timeout by specifically setting the `RESPONSE_TIMEOUT` builtin environment variable and appropriately increase the scraping intervall as well.

-* By default the number of workers spawn by Gunicorn is set to 2 and this is not optimal when monitoring a relatively large amount of arrays.
-The suggested approach is therefore to run the exporter with a number of workers that approximately matches the number of arrays to be scraped.

 ### License

 This project is licensed under the Apache 2.0 License - see the [LICENSE.md](LICENSE.md) file for details